-Has a goalkeeper ever taken to international hockey as quickly as Maddie Hinch?
-In her first season as England’s number one Hinch picked up goalkeeper of the tournament award in her first three major events – the World League Semi Finals and Finals and the European championships.
+Back in 2013, we asked whether a goalkeeper has ever taken to international hockey as quickly as Maddie Hinch?
+In her first season as England’s No 1 Hinch picked up goalkeeper of the tournament award in her first three major events – the World League Semi Finals and Finals and the European championships.
 And she finished her breakthrough season with a European silver and World League bronze medal in her bag.

 Let’s start with that transition from number two or three keeper to being a key member of the squad in, well less than 12 months – was that a big change for you?